 There are many reasons why people want to bring a child into their family through adoption.
 Arriving at that decision requires a lot of decisions, including thought and consideration about adoption costs and requirements.

-Here, we will answer some common questions we’ve gotten from families considering domestic adoption in the United States.
+Here, we will answer some common questions about adoption costs and requirements we’ve gotten from families considering domestic adoption in the United States.
 (Currently, Lifetime does not offer services for international adoptions.)

 When considering adoption, think about what type of adoption you are most interested in.